SAP-samples/btp-developer-guide-cap/documentation/remote-service/s4hana-cloud-to-btp-connectivity/README.md

 # Configure the Connectivity Between SAP S/4HANA Cloud and SAP BTP

+## Introduction

+You can use SAP BTP to extend standard SAP solutions without disrupting their performance and core processes.
+When building extension applications, you can also benefit from the automation of the integration between SAP BTP and the extended SAP solutions.

+SAP BTP provides a standard way for extending SAP solutions and developing event-driven extensions and applications.
+This framework includes:
+- Simplified, standardized and unified extensibility and configuration for the SAP solutions.

+- Central catalog per customer for all connected SAP systems where data such as APIs, events, credentials and other is stored.
+You can benefit from business services and actionable events across end-to-end business processes.

+SAP S/4HANA Cloud supports automated integration with SAP BTP

 ## Usage Scenario

 To connect to an SAP S/4HANA Cloud system using service binding, you have to register the system in your SAP SAP Business Technology Platform (BTP) account.